sveltejs/svelte/site/content/blog/2019-04-15-setting-up-your-editor.md

 ## JetBrains WebStorm

 To treat `*.svelte` files as HTML in WebStorm, you need to create a new file type association.
 Please refer to the [JetBrains website](https://www.jetbrains.com/help/webstorm/creating-and-registering-file-types.html) to see how.

+## Sublime Text 3

+Open any `.svelte` file.
+Go to *__View →  Syntax → Open all with current extension__* and choose `HTML` from an option list.